-- Before entering a programme of study for the Bachelor of Science (Nursing), a candidate shall have at least 12 years of general education, shall satisfy the entrance requirements specified by the School Board and any additional conditions deemed necessary by the School Board. - 1.1 Before entering a programme of study for the Bachelor of Science (Hons) Nursing, a candidate shall be required to demonstrate learning at least equivalent to 120 SCQF credits at level 7, which would meet the requirement for entry into Year 2 of a University of Dundee programme.
-This will be managed through the School's RPL process. - 1.2 Before entering a programme of study for the MSc Nursing, a candidate shall be required to possess a first degree. - 1.3 There will be no opportunity for students to step up.
+- 1. Before entering a programme of study for the Bachelor of Science (Nursing), a candidate shall satisfy the University of Dundee entrance requirements, including suitability for their intended field of practice, along with additional professional requirements specified by the NMC and School Board.
+Standards for preregistration nursing programmes (nmc.org.uk) - 1.1 Before entering a programme of study for the Bachelor of Science (Hons) Nursing, a candidate shall be required to demonstrate learning at least equivalent to 120 SCQF credits at level 7, which would meet the requirement for entry into Year 2 of a University of Dundee programme.
+This will be managed through the School's RPL process.\ - 1.2 Before entering a programme of study for the MSc Nursing, a candidate shall be required to possess a first degree. - 1.3 There will be no opportunity for students to step up.
 That is, to move from the Ordinary degree to the Honours degree or from Honours to Masters degree.
 This is due to the different entry tariffs that apply to each route.